Minehut/Meta/.github/contributing.md

 8. Keep conversations on-topic
 9. Be respectful toward everyone
 10. Take advantage of GitHub Flavoured Markdown -- it's awesome, and it makes your submission that much better! 😄
-11. Create a separate issue for each feature request/bug report (don't talk about multiple things in one issue)
+11. Create a separate issue for each feature request/bug report (don't talk about multiple issues in one post)

 1. Don't bump issues for the sole purpose of receiving a response (all issues are acknowledged)